IgniteUI/igniteui-docfx/en/components/overlay_scroll.md

 <div class="divider--half"></div>

 ### Getting Started
-The position strategy is passed as a property in the `overlaySettings` parameter when the `overlay.show()` method is called:
+The position strategy is passed as a property in the [`overlaySettings`] ({environment:angularApiUrl}/products/ignite-ui-angular/docs/typescript/interfaces/overlaysettings.html) parameter when the [`overlay.show()`] ({environment:angularApiUrl}/products/ignite-ui-angular/docs/typescript/classes/igxoverlayservice.html#show) method is called:
 ```typescript
     // Initializing and using overlay settings
     const overlaySettings: OverlaySettings = {